Tag: loved

 2. Why do you feel Jesus called the bread his body, and the wine his blood?

 3. Have you ever had your feet washed, or washed the feet of others as we read?
 If so, what was your of that experience?
-If not, how do you think you would respond?
+If not, how do you think you would ?

 • Grace of Perfection